eProsima/Integration-Service-docs/docs/overview.rst

 calling the method :class:`on_received_data` of each bridge.
 Then the bridges will apply each respective :ref:`transformation functions <Transformation Libraries>` to the data and will call the :class:`write` method of each of their writers.
-Note that the flavour of these called methods will be always the same depending on the use of dynamic data or not.
+Note that the flavor of these called methods will be always the same depending on the use of dynamic data or not.
 This behaviour will only occur with the declared connectors in the XML configuration file.

 Connector